• Skip to primary navigation

 Vegan chickpea salad sandwich no mayo

-Let me know in the comments: what's your favourite vegan sandwich combo?
+Let me know in the comments: what's your favorite vegan sandwich combo?
 If you give this vegan chickpea salad sandwich a go, be sure to tag me on Instagram (@ohmyveggies) so I can see your creations, and leave your feedback in the comments below.

 Vegan Chickpea Salad Sandwich (No Mayo!)